-Tina Tandon is a New York based fashion designer selling her contemporary ready-to-wear designs in trendy boutiques like Kitson (Los Angeles), Searle (New York) and Mark Shale (Chicago).
+Tina Tandon is a New York based fashion designer selling her contemporary, ready-to-wear designs in trendy boutiques like Kitson (LA), Searle (NYC) and Mark Shale (Chicago).
 She has already made an impression on both Bollywood and Hollywood actresses alike as many of her dresses have graced the red carpet.
 Tandon, who grew up in different places around the world, brings a unique perspective to her designs.
-Her love for fashion began at an early age when she would accompany her mother to their family tailor for custom-made outfits during her childhood spent in India.
+Her love for fashion began at an early age when she would accompany her mother to their family’s tailor for custom-made outfits during her childhood spent in India.
 There, she became well-acquainted with various fabrics, cuts, designs and embellishments.
-A graduate of the Fashion Institute of Technology (New York) who began her career with stints at Escada and Christian Lacroix, Tandon’s silhouettes blend the modern with a hint of American vintage to create classic pieces that are timeless, yet effortlessly modern and chic.
+As a graduate of the Fashion Institute of Technology (New York City) who began her career with stints at Escada and Christian Lacroix, Tandon’s silhouettes blend the modern with a hint of American vintage to create classic pieces that are timeless yet effortlessly modern and chic.

 Hair?
 Asanda Aveda Spa – I like all things natural, ayurvedic, and eco-friendly!